GUIDE 2025

 User Manuals

-A user manual, also known as a user guide or instruction manual, is an in-depth document that users can refer to if they face any issues or, for example, want to explore more advanced software features.
-It is intended to assist users with using the software.
+A user manual, also referred to as a user guide or instruction manual, is a detailed document that helps users resolve issues or explore advanced software features.
+Its primary purpose is to help users use the software.

 The following image shows the table of contents for the SAP Enterprise user manual.